WalletScrutiny/WalletScrutinyCom/_hardware/pundixbob.md

 > Reclaim your data privacy.
 Call, text & browse securely.
 With BOB, regain control & own your data.

-It looks to be advertised more as a smartphone and less as a hardware wallet.
+It's unclear if this product is meant to be a hardware wallet as there is more information about its features as a smartphone powered by "blockchain tech."

 From the Indiegogo page's FAQ, we get more information on the product: